Skip to main content

 Preisser Solutions

 Concrete numbers, conservative assumptions.
-The exact math for whether a missed-call follow-up system is worth $99 to $200 per month for your business.
+The exact math for whether a missed-call follow-up system pays for itself for your business.

 A typical Kansas service business — HVAC, plumbing, electrical, roofing — misses 20-40% of inbound calls during peak hours and 100% of calls placed after-hours.
-At an industry-average 30% close rate on inbound calls and a $400 average job value, even recovering one missed call per week from a $99/month text-back system generates a 16x return.
+At an industry-average 30% close rate on inbound calls and a meaningful average job value, even recovering one missed call per week from a low-cost text-back system generates a strong return.
 Preisser Solutions ships missed-call recovery as a Tier 1 quick-win for most clients.
 The math below works for any service business with phone-driven lead flow.

 The problem